You are viewing a story from harrypotterfanfiction.com

 ‘Oh so you’re expecting me to believe that you care about me,’ I scoffed, not believing a single word that he was saying.

-‘No I don’t expect you to believe it,’ he said, pausing slightly, ‘but that doesn’t mean that it’s not true.’
+‘No I don’t expect you to believe it,’ he said, pausing slightly, ‘but.... never mind.’

 Raising my eyebrow in disbelief was the only action that I was able to perform.
 My brain seemed to be temporarily stunned, leaving me completely unable to come up with a comeback.
 I had absolutely nothing that I could say back to him.
 I knew he couldn’t be telling the truth.
-Of course he wasn’t telling the truth.
+Of course he was only pretending to have changed.
 And yet something about the way that he shuffled from side to side as if he was nervous and the way that he couldn’t meet my eyes, as well as the slight pinkish tinge that had appeared on his pale cheeks made me question myself.
 Made me doubt my instincts and think that he may, possibly actually be telling the truth.

 My silence seemed to indicate to him that it was okay for him to continue, as when I didn’t respond he lifted his gaze to my face as if to assess my reaction, only this time he didn’t look away.
 Taking a deep breath and holding my gaze he continued.

 ‘Look I don’t know why, but I do care about what happens to you.
-I’ve known you for eight years now and I know that something’s wrong, that something’s not right with you.’
+I’ve known you for over seven years now and I know that something’s wrong, that something’s not right with you.’

 ‘You know nothing about me,’ I said determinedly back at him, turning away from him, not wanting to hear any more.
 I didn’t want to listen to any more of his lies.